 The key symptom is the need for the proprietor (who typically started the business based on technical capability) still being required to touch every project.
 Often, the proprietor's genius is the driving force behind the value creation and there is a limit to the volume of work that can be managed.

 Identifying the key steps in creating value and developing documented systems is essential to achieve growth.

-It's the difference between the proprietor asking "what work must be done?" vs the longer term view "how must the business work?" - this concept (working on the business not in the business) was espoued very clearly in the landmark book "The e-myth" by Michael E. Gerber.
+It's the difference between the proprietor asking "what work must be done?" vs the longer-term view "how must the business work?" - this concept (working on the business, not in the business) was espoused very clearly in the landmark book "The e-myth" by Michael E. Gerber.

 A quick distillation of the main concept is described here The E-Myth Principle is Still Alive and Flourishing.

 What is solution selling?

 There are many different types of business to business organisations creating value for their clients through various means.

 This article is about solution selling; organisations that respond to requests to deliver customised solutions.